From Voice to Text: How AI Is Changing the Way We Write

 FAQ About Voice-to-Text Technology

-Most commercial voice recognition systems achieve 95-98% accuracy in ideal conditions (quiet environment, clear speech, no accent).
-However, accuracy can drop significantly with background noise, heavy accents, or technical vocabulary.
-Custom-trained systems used in professional settings can reach higher accuracy rates for specific users.
+Most commercial voice recognition systems achieve 97-99% accuracy in ideal conditions (quiet environment, clear speech) as of 2026.
+This represents a significant improvement from the 95-98% rates of previous years.
+However, accuracy can still drop with extreme background noise, heavy accents, or highly specialized technical vocabulary.
+Custom-trained systems and on-device models used in professional settings often reach near-perfect accuracy for specific users who've trained them.

 Is my voice data private when I use voice-to-text?